Green tea for skin? Yes!

-Lately I’ve been trying to replace my crazy latté habit with a healthier caffeine alternative: a morning cup of green tea.
 Green tea has famously been used for centuries to treat everything from belly bloating to headaches.
-Personally, I find sipping a cup in the morning to be incredibly relaxing, but the benefits go beyond its positive effects on my inner health.
-K-beauty brands have picked up on the perks of green tea too and are including it in the ingredient lists of their products thanks to its powerful healing abilities.
-If your curiosity is piqued about this ancient ingredient, read on to learn how it might fit in to your routine.
+K-beauty brands have picked up on the perks of green tea too and they’ve consistently been including it in their ingredient lists of their products, thanks to green tea’s powerful healing abilities.
+If your curiosity is piqued about this ancient ingredient, read on to learn how it might fit into your skin care routine.

 What’s so great about green tea anyway?

 There have been hundreds of studies done over the years on the positive health benefits of green tea, and many of them focus on the effects green tea has in terms of healing the skin and fighting visible signs of aging.
 Much of this can be owed to the high levels of antioxidants

 found in green tea.
 As you might remember, antioxidants